capybara1/AsyncAwaitDemo/README.md

 A variant of this approach is the enforcement of a single thread.
 With this model the usage of synchronization primitives may be alltogether omitted.
-However programming/design errors may lead to unresposive user interfaces and other side effects.
+However programming/design errors may lead to unresponsive user interfaces and other undesired side effects.
 If the provided libraries rely heavily on the _synchroneous_ execution of functions coding for cooperative multitasking is demanding, especially if I/O operations are designed to block the executing thread.